-For anyone interested in exploring the wisdom of St Benedict for today, all are welcome to join us on the first Saturday of every month, 10am – 12noon.
-We’ll begin after coffee on arrival with morning prayer, followed by lectio divina, then a talk by Andrew on an aspect of Benedictine spirituality and time for us to share our own responses and thoughts.
+For anyone interested in exploring the wisdom of St Benedict for today, all are welcome to join us on the second Saturday of every month, 10am – 12noon.
+After a break over the summer months we recommence on 12th October.
+We’ll begin after coffee on arrival with morning prayer, followed by lectio divina, then a discussion or talk on an aspect of Benedictine spirituality and time for us to share our own responses and thoughts.
 These mornings are also an opportunity to find out about the Emmaus Community of St Benedict .
-For any queries, do contact Andrew on 07929 047896 or e-mail firstname.lastname@example.org.
+For any queries, do contact Andrew on 07929 047896.

 We regularly hold guided quiet days throughout spring and autumn.
 Led by Susan Mansfield, they are an opportunity to step outside the norms of daily life and engage with your spirituality.
 Susan uses topics such as “Time Out for Work”, “Who Am I, Who is God?”, and “My Peace I Leave with You” to bring out inner conversations to enable you to connect with your spiritual side.

 Days usually contain a mixture of guided reflection and quiet time with space for thought, creativity, and rest.